stargate/data-api/docs/jsonapi-spec.md

 Fail Silently, a storage failure does not stop the command from processing.

 See [Multi-Document Failure Considerations](#multi-document-failure-considerations).

+#### updateMany Command Limits

+The maximum amount of documents that can be updated in a single operation is 20.
+This limit is configurable using the [Operations configuration properties](./../CONFIGURATION.md#operations-configuration).

 #### updateMany Command Response